A note on quantum expanders: Introduction

 The goal of this work is to show that many other models of random quantum channels, beyond the three mentioned above, provide examples of optimal expanders as well.
-We will see that, in the regime of a Kraus rank that grows at least poly-logarithmically with the dimension, quantum expanders can be constructed by taking Kraus operators to be random matrices with some sparsity and moment assumptions on their entries.
-The model we introduce is general enough so that it incapsulates random sparse matrices (hence being a first step towards derandomization of optimal constructions) or random matrices with a variance profile.
-Informally, the recipe to construct quantum expanders with Kraus rank at most $d$ goes as follows: \begin{enumerate} \item Take $P$ to be the transition matrix of an irreducible Markov chain on $n$ sites with second singular value of order at most $1/\sqrt{d}$ (and with one extra assumption on the sparsity of the chain).
-As an illustrative example, consider the transition matrix of the random walk on an almost Ramanujan $d$-regular graph on $n$ vertices (with the extra assumption that $d$ is at least some power of $\log n$). \item Take a random $n\times n$ matrix $W$ with independent centered entries, variance profile given by $P^t$, and satisfying some moment growth conditions. \item Take $W_1,\ldots,W_d$ independent copies of $W$ and define the random CP map $\Phi$ on $\mathcal M_n(\mathbb C)$ whose matrix representation is
+We will see that, in the regime of a Kraus rank that grows at least poly-logarithmically with the dimension, quantum expanders can be constructed by taking Kraus operators to be random matrices with independent entries that are quite arbitrary, as long as they satisfy some moments' growth assumption.
+Additionally, the model we introduce is general enough so that it incapsulates random matrices with a variance profile and even sparse random matrices (hence being a first step towards derandomization of optimal constructions).
+Informally, the recipe to construct optimal quantum expanders with Kraus rank at most $d$ goes as follows: \begin{enumerate} \item Take $P$ to be the transition matrix of an irreducible Markov chain on $n$ sites where no transition probability is larger than some power of $1/\log n$, and with second singular value of order at most $1/\sqrt{d}$.
+As illustrative examples, $P$ could simply be the matrix with all entries equal to $1/n$, or more interestingly the adjacency matrix of an almost Ramanujan $d$-regular graph on $n$ vertices (with the extra assumption that $d$ is at least some power of $\log n$). \item Take a random $n\times n$ complex matrix $W$ with independent centered entries satisfying some moment growth condition, and with variance profile given by $P^t$. \item Take $W_1,\ldots,W_d$ independent copies of $W$ and define the random CP map $\Phi$ on $\mathcal M_n(\mathbb C)$ whose matrix representation is

-Then $\Phi$ is on average TP and with high probability an optimal quantum expander, as we prove in this note. \end{enumerate}
+Then $\Phi$ satisfies on average the TP condition \eqref{eq:TP-condition} and is with high probability an optimal quantum expander, as we prove in this note. \end{enumerate}